 Night shift work disrupts the body’s natural circadian rhythm and leads to higher levels of stress and dissatisfaction.
 A British study of nurses showed that those who worked night shifts had lower levels of job satisfaction due to physical and psychological symptoms of stress.
 The stress of working the night shift can be exacerbated by the loss of family time and social activities.

 Typically, psychological disabilities must meet the following requirements to be eligible for any type of workers’ compensation:

-- The psychological disability cannot be a consequence of a physical injury (in this instance, workers’ comp benefits received for a physical injury may cover psychological treatment)
+The psychological disability cannot be a consequence of a physical injury (in this instance, workers’ compensation benefits received for a physical injury may cover psychological treatment)